 ASA is however not an arbitral institution and does not administer arbitral proceedings.

 ASA may be designated as an appointing authority or requested to provide other services in support of arbitration or conciliation/mediation proceedings.
-For details, please refer to the documents below.
+The applicable process is provided in the regulations below.

 Learn about arbitration in Switzerland and the specific advantages of arbitration in a country with a long-standing history of neutrality and judicial stability.
 More